elmtree-askmo/cloudcannon-app/content/learn/nursing/why-is-it-important-to-adjust-medication-dosing-for-pediatric-and-elderly-patients.md

 seo:
   title: QuickTakes | Nursing
   page_description: >-
-    The importance of adjusting medication dosing for pediatric and elderly patients due to physiological and pharmacological variations affecting drug metabolism, the higher risk of adverse effects, and the need for individualized treatment to ensure safety and effectiveness.
+    This content discusses the importance of adjusting medication dosing for pediatric and elderly patients, highlighting their unique physiological characteristics, the risk of adverse drug reactions, and the necessity for individualized treatment plans.
   page_keywords: >-
-    medication dosing,pediatric patients,elderly patients,physiological differences,pharmacological factors,drug metabolism,adverse effects,therapeutic efficacy,individualized treatment,polypharmacy
+    medication dosing, pediatric patients, elderly patients, pharmacology, physiology, drug metabolism, therapeutic efficacy, adverse effects, polypharmacy, individualized treatment
 author: QuickTakes
 question: >-
     Why is it important to adjust medication dosing for pediatric and elderly patients?